mhaberler/NDEF/README.md

 ### Specifications

 This code is based on the "NFC Data Exchange Format (NDEF) Technical Specification" and the "Record Type Definition Technical Specifications" that can be downloaded from the [NFC Forum](http://www.nfc-forum.org/specs/spec_license).

-### Tests

-To run the tests, you'll need [ArduinoUnit](https://github.com/mmurdoch/arduinounit).
-To "install", I clone the repo to my home directory and symlink the source into ~/Documents/Arduino/libraries/ArduinoUnit.

-    $ cd ~
-    $ git clone git@github.com:mmurdoch/arduinounit.git
-    $ cd ~/Documents/Arduino/libraries/
-    $ ln -s ~/arduinounit/src ArduinoUnit

-Tests can be run on an Uno without a NFC shield, since the NDEF logic is what is being tested.

 ## Warning